dullroar/miki/README.rst

 Note that there are no actual book files in the Books subdirectories of this repo; I didn't want to include binaries in the repo.
-Normally would would have your files alongside your meta.json files in your Books subdirectories.
+Normally you would have your files alongside your meta.json files in your Books subdirectories.
 I included a source field for each item in the Books examples, if you want to go looking.